 What is arboriculture?
-That is the question I am asked nearly every time I mention the word.
-This question often presents in the form of a moment-of-pause or a blank expression on a client’s face after using the word.
-Upon noticing the quiet or facial question-mark, I feel compelled to quickly explain the word to the best of my ability (with pride).
-However, recently I started to feel as though my traditional explanation is missing something.
-As an arborist, one would think the explanation very simple.
-After all, it is just a word, a word that we use regularly amongst ourselves.
-We (arborists) know what it means (in our heads), don’t we?
+It’s a question I am asked nearly every time I mention the word.
+This question often presents in a blank expression on a client’s face, so I’m compelled to quickly explain the word as best I can.
+Lately though, it feels like my traditional explanation is missing something.
+In the tree service industry, the explanation is very simple.
+After all, it’s a word that we use regularly amongst ourselves, and we (arborists) know what it means (in our heads), don’t we?

 Arboriculture Definitions from the Web

-Arboriculture (commonly pronounced arbor-culture) is defined by Merriam-Webster as the cultivation of trees and shrubs especially for ornamental purposes.
-This definition seems overly basic and implies that the work of arborists is strictly for outdoor decorative purposes.
-I would not recommend suggesting that to any tree service here on the Main Line, Pennsylvania (especially one that just spent several days with heavy equipment carefully rigging down and removing a hazardous tree over a historic home in a town like Wayne or Radnor, PA).
+Let’s look first at how Arboriculture (commonly pronounced arbor-culture) is defined by Merriam-Webster .
+“The cultivation of trees and shrubs especially for ornamental purposes”.
+This definition implies that the work of arborists is strictly for outdoor decorative purposes.
+However, I would not suggest this to any tree service here on the Main Line in Pennsylvania.
+Especially one that just spent several days with heavy equipment carefully rigging down and removing a hazardous tree over a historic home in a town like Wayne or Radnor, PA!

-The Wikipedia article on arboriculture does a rather good job at expanding on the topic through the use of terms such as study, science, risk management, and tree hazard surveys.
-The addition of these terms and phases implies that arborists are not simply renamed gardeners (although trees are indeed the largest, longest-lived, and most valuable plants in your garden).
-Through the introduction of the words risk and hazard, arboriculture (thus, arborists) suddenly has more importance, purpose, and duty beyond the maintenance of amenities.
-Through the use of the words science and study, the implication that there is an underlying discipline behind our actions can be correctly inferred.
+Moving on to a Wikipedia article on arboriculture, here’s a good review on the topic through the use of terms such as study, science, risk management, and tree hazard surveys.
+These terms correctly imply that arborists are not simply renamed gardeners (although trees are indeed the largest, longest-lived, and most valuable plants in your garden).
+Using the words risk and hazard, arboriculture suddenly has more importance, purpose, and duty beyond the maintenance of amenities.
+Using the words science and study, the implication that there is an underlying discipline behind our actions can be correctly inferred.

 An Arborist’s View

-Indeed, assessing and maintaining a 100 year old, 30 ton tree over your historic home in Gwynedd or Villanova requires specialized training, knowledge, skills, insurance, and equipment (not to mention, athletic ability and nerves of steel).
-These large woody plants deserve a tree service that employs one or more professionally trained and preferably certified arborists.
+Indeed, maintaining a 100 year old, 30 ton tree over your historic home in Gwynedd or Villanova requires specialized training, knowledge, skills, insurance, and equipment.
+To be sure, tree work requires athletic ability and nerves of steel.
+These large woody plants deserve professionally trained and preferably certified arborists.
 (Tip: consumers should always ask for and verify an arborist’s certification with the International Society of Arboriculture.)